NetherGamesMC/support/docs/buying-a-premium-rank.md

 ![image](assets/IMG_1582.png)

 Once you have a valid payment method with sufficient funds, press "Purchase."
 We will present you with a success or error message.
-Feel free to contact live chat at the bottom of [ngmc.co/lc](https://ngmc.co/lc) if you need clarification on what an error means.
+Feel free to contact us through Modmail on our [Discord server](https://ngmc.co/d) if you need clarification on what an error means.

 ## Buying a gift